About twenty-five years ago, I tried to buy a used Honda Civic.

 So for example, if you borrow $200 in January, you would owe $1,000 in December.

-According to the Department of Financial Services in New York State, one of many states to outlaw the practice, "Payday loans are designed to trap borrowers in debt.
+According to the Department of Financial Services in New York State, "Payday loans are designed to trap borrowers in debt.
 Due to the short term, most borrowers cannot afford to both repay the loan and pay their other important expenses."

 If you need a cash advance to cover expenses, don't take out a quick personal loan for bad credit.